Solar Panel System After 20 Years — What Now? Options, Costs, and Outlook for Owners

 |---|---|---|

-An important note regarding the EEG starting in 2027: The legislature plans to abolish the fixed feed-in tariff for new small-scale PV systems as of January 1, 2027, and replace it with market-based models (Contracts for Difference).
+An important note regarding the EEG starting in 2027: Lawmakers plan to phase out the fixed feed-in tariff for new small-scale PV systems as of January 1, 2027, and replace it with market-based models (Contracts for Difference).
 The existing EU state aid approval for the current subsidy system expires at the end of 2026, which is further driving this reform.
-Anyone planning a repowering project and wishing to take advantage of the guaranteed 20-year feed-in tariff should aim to commission the system in 2026.
+Anyone planning a repowering project and wishing to take advantage of the guaranteed 20-year feed-in tariff should aim to have the system commissioned by the end of 2026.
 For systems already installed, the guaranteed tariff period remains unchanged.

-Option 4: Dismantling and Disposal — Who Pays for What?
+6. Option 4: Dismantling and Disposal—Who Pays for What?

-When the system reaches the end of its technical life or repairs become uneconomical, dismantling is the only option.
-The legal situation is clear: module recycling is free of charge for private individuals under the German Electrical and Electronic Equipment Act (ElektroG, implementing the EU WEEE Directive 2012/19/EU)—manufacturers and importers finance the recycling.
-The owner is responsible for dismantling and transport: typically €100 to €250 per kWp, or €1,000 to €2,500 for a 10-kWp rooftop system.
+If the system has reached the end of its technical life or repairs become uneconomical, dismantling is the only option.
+The legal situation is clear: Module recycling is free of charge for private individuals under the German Electrical and Electronic Equipment Act (ElektroG, implementing the EU WEEE Directive 2012/19/EU)—manufacturers and importers finance the recycling.
+The owner is responsible for dismantling and transportation: typically €100 to €250 per kWp, or €1,000 to €2,500 for a 10-kWp rooftop system.

 How much does it cost to dismantle a rooftop solar system?